tdayris/snakemake-wrappers/docs/meta-wrappers/star_arriba.rst

             "logs/arriba/{sample}.log"
         threads: 1
         wrapper:
-            "0.67.0-365-g942457b2/bio/arriba"
+            "0.67.0-410-g57ebbe38/bio/arriba"

-Note that input, output and log file paths can be chosen freely.
+Note that input, output and log file paths can be chosen freely, as long as the dependencies between the rules remain as listed here.
+For additional parameters in each individual wrapper, please refer to their corresponding documentation (see links below).

 When running with

 .. code-block:: bash